erlang/otp/CONTRIBUTING.md

 conflicts or include the latest changes.

 * To make it possible to use the powerful `git bisect` command, make sure that each commit can be compiled and that it works.
+Code reviews will be facilitated if separate commits are made for different OTP applications and logical steps in the PR, as long as they still fulfill the bisect requirement.

 * Check for unnecessary whitespace before committing with `git diff --check`.
 However, do not fix preexisting whitespace errors in otherwise untouched source lines.